gateio/gateapi-nodejs/docs/MarginUniApi.md

 const api = new GateApi.MarginUniApi(client);
 const opts = {
-  'currencyPair': "BTC_USDT", // string | Currency pair.
+  'currencyPair': "BTC_USDT", // string | Currency pair
-  'currency': "BTC", // string | Retrieve data of the specified currency.
-  'page': 1, // number | Page number.
+  'currency': "BTC", // string | Query by specified currency name 'page': 1, // number | Page number
-  'limit': 100, // number | Maximum number of records to be returned in a single list.
-  'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
+  'limit': 100, // number | Maximum number of records returned in a single list 'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
   'to': 1547706332 // number | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
 };